 The U.S. Treasury backed the superfund to ward off further economic decline.
 The goal was to give the banks enough time to figure out how to value these derivatives.
 Banks would be guaranteed by the federal government to take on more subprime debt.

 Lowering the fed funds rate wasn't enough to restore bank confidence.
 Banks were afraid to lend to each other.
 No one wanted to get caught with bad debt on their books at the end of 2007.

-RealtyTrac reported that the rate of foreclosure filings in December 2007 were 97 percent higher than in December 2006.
-The total foreclosure rate for all of 2007 was 75 percent higher than 2006.
-This means that foreclosures are increasing at a rapid rate.
-In total, 1 percent of homes were in foreclosure, up from .58 percent in 2006.
-(Source: “U.S. Foreclosure Activity Increases 75 percent in 2007,” RealtyTrac, January 29, 2008.)
+RealtyTrac reported that the rate of foreclosure filings in December 2007 was 97% higher than in December 2006.
+The total foreclosure rate for all of 2007 was 75% higher than in 2006.
+This growth means that foreclosures were increasing at a rapid rate.
+In total, 1% of homes were in foreclosure, up from 0.58% in 2006.

-According to the Center for Responsible Lending, foreclosures will increase by 1 million to 2 million over the next two years.
+The Center for Responsible Lending estimated that foreclosures would increase by 1-2 million over the next two years.
 That's because 450,000 subprime mortgages reset each quarter.
 Borrowers couldn't refinance as they expected, due to lower home prices and tighter lending standards.

-The crisis in banking only got worse in 2008.
+The crisis in banking got worse in 2008.
 Banks that were highly exposed to mortgage-backed securities soon found no one would lend to them at all.
-Despite efforts by the Fed and the Bush Administration to prop them up, they barely succeeded.
-Here's a timeline of how the government barely kept one step ahead of a complete financial collapse.
+Despite efforts by the Fed and the Bush Administration to prop them up, some failed.
+The government barely kept one step ahead of a complete financial collapse.

 How do you prevent financial crisis from recurring in the future?

 Who went to jail for the financial crisis?